A Structural and Nominal Syntax for Diagrams: Specifying graphs

-The established diagram syntax, mentioned earlier, is profoundly different.
-It is essentially structure-free, a ``flat'' relational description of the graph.
-Whereas the categorical combinators are name-free, conventional syntax uses an abundance of names.
-In hardware languages, for example, every component, every wire, and every port requires a unique name (up to some scoping and visibility rules).
+Conventional diagram syntax lacks structure.
+It is a ``flat'' relational description of the graph.
+Whereas the categorical combinators are name-free, conventional syntax uses an abundance of names, for nodes and sometimes even for edges.
 Although these languages are widely used, they are broadly considered both inelegant and unwieldy, and purely structural alternatives have been proposed~\cite{DBLP:conf/icfp/BjesseCSS98}.
-The large number of names imposes a cognitive burden on the programmer and makes refactoring cumbersome.
-Reasoning at the level of syntax, equationally, is impossible and, as a consequence, operational semantics of languages which such a syntax did not (until recently~\cite{GhicaJL}) exist.

 Before diving into technicalities let us consider a simple motivating example.
 Consider the diagram below, consisting of two components $f$ and $g$, the first with one input and three outputs and second with three inputs and one output, connected in the obvious way: